MarianoMolina/project_alice/README.md

 - Tasks that leverage agents, other tasks and APIs to produce an output
 - Chats, that leverage tasks and agents, to produce a conversational experience

-These components share information in one of 4 main ways, all of which have a string representation:
+These components share information in one of 6 main ways, all of which have a string representation:
 - Files (All file types have a method for generating a 'transcript' for the file, and files generated through prompts keep it as a representation)
 - Messages
 - Task Results
 - URL References
+- User Interactions
+- Embeddings

 ## Features